-As can be seen from Table 4, the main reason cited for not involving users in the early stages was that other third parties such as suppliers, research institutes, consultants were involved in predevelopment activities and therefore these companies felt that there was no need for user participation.
-This may partly be explained by previous research in the Dutch medical industry where Biemans [22] concluded that while users are basically employed to provide user information, the involvement of third parties can be even more substantial in terms of their contribution such as in influencing cooperation strategies, providing market information, funding research, providing highly specialised engineering and technological expertise, producing and testing components.
+As can be seen from Table 5, the main reason cited for not involving users in the early stages was that other third parties such as suppliers, users from consumer markets, research institutes, consultants were involved in predevelopment activities and therefore these companies felt that there was no need for industrial user participation (see footnote 3).
+This may partly be explained by previous research in the Dutch medical industry where Biemans [15] concluded that, while users are basically employed to provide user information, the involvement of third parties can be even more substantial in terms of their contribution such as in influencing cooperation strategies, providing market information, funding research, providing highly specialised engineering and technological expertise, producing and testing components.
 The 22% of respondents mentioning that their product development was too specialised for user involvement also highlights this issue.
 Additionally, 21% expressed the view that in the early stages of product development no additional skills were needed outside the company, while the dangers associated with the dissemination of proprietary information and the issue of ownership were identified by 10% and 7% of the respondents respectively.
 Also identified as a significant reason for not involving users in the early stages was the belief that users would complicate (9%), lengthen (6%), and make the development process more costly (6%).
 Moving beyond the practice of user involvement frequency and the reasons for and against involvement, the intensity of user involvement was addressed.

-RESEARCH FINDINGS AND DISCUSSION - Phase 2
+PHASE 2: RESEARCH FINDINGS AND DISCUSSION